LiberisLabs/MassTransit.MessageData.MongoDb/README.md

 ```

-When we create the message we need to call our `MongoMessageDataRepository` to put the big payload in to MongoDB, which in turn passes back a `MessageData<byte[]>`:
+When we create the message we need to call our `MongoMessageDataRepository` to put the big payload into MongoDB, which in turn passes back a `MessageData<byte[]>`:

 ```csharp
 var blob = new byte[] {111, 2, 234, 12, 99};